Please note that Food Quality is currently in beta testing and will be rolled out to our users gradually.

 Food Quality categories

-Enjoy – Foods in this category are whole foods that you can feel good about using as the base of your diet.
+Enjoy – Foods in this category are whole foods you can feel good about having as the base for your diet.
 They’re nutritionally dense, unprocessed, and high in vitamins and minerals.
-Examples of “Enjoy” foods are fresh fruit, vegetables, legumes, fish, and lean poultry.
+Examples of “Enjoy” foods include fresh fruit, vegetables, legumes, fish, and lean poultry.

 Where to find Food Quality